Clement Price Thomas: Medical career

-Academic contribution
+Academic contributions

 From 1948 to 1952 he was affiliated with the Court of Examiners for the Royal College of Surgeons (RCS).
 He became vice-president of the RCS between 1962 and 1964, after contributing to its council since 1952.

 In 1958, he was the third Tudor Edwards Memorial lecturer and in 1960 and 1963, Vicary Lecturer and Bradshaw lecturer respectively.

 Price Thomas was president of several medical organisations including the Association of Surgeons of Great Britain and Ireland, the Society of Thoracic Surgeons, the Royal Society of Medicine, the British Medical Association and the Welsh National School of Medicine.
 He was a valuable expert counsellor, being president of the Medical Protection Society for many years.
 He was a founder president of the medical council on alcoholism.

 He was awarded honorary degrees by the universities of Wales, Belfast, Paris, Lisbon, Athens and Karachi.

-His greatest satisfaction came from being elected the Welsh National School of Medicine's president, a position he held between 1958 and 1970.
+He was elected to the Welsh National School of Medicine's president, a position he held between 1958 and 1970.

-Price Thomas was considered a great teacher, running weekly surgical conferences at the Brompton and continuing small group teaching.
-International gatherings were less enjoyable.
+Price Thomas was a notable medical educator and facilitated weekly surgical conferences at the Brompton and continuing small group teaching.